Ergotamine and Caffeine Prescribing Information

-Ergotamine tartrate and caffeine should not be administered with other vasoconstrictors.
-Use with sympathominetics (pressor agents) may cause extreme elevation of blood pressure.
-The beta-blocker Inderal (propranolol) has been reported to potentiate the vasoconstrictive action of ergotamine tartrate and caffeine by blocking the vasodilating property of epinephrine.
+Ergotamine tartrate and caffeine tablets should not be administered with other vasoconstrictors.
+Use with sympathomimetics (pressor agents) may cause extreme elevation of blood pressure.
+The beta-blocker Inderal (propranolol) has been reported to potentiate the vasoconstrictive action of ergotamine tartrate and caffeine tablets by blocking the vasodilating property of epinephrine.
 Nicotine may provoke vasoconstriction in some patients, predisposing to a greater ischemic response to ergot therapy.

-Ergotamine tartrate and caffeine is contraindicated in pregnancy due to the oxytocic effects of ergotamine (see CONTRAINDICATIONS).
+Nonteratogenic Effects: Ergotamine tartrate and caffeine tablets are contraindicated in pregnancy due to the oxytocic effects of ergotamine (see CONTRAINDICATIONS).

-Ergotamine tartrate and caffeine is contraindicated in labor and delivery due to its oxytocic effect which is maximal in the third trimester (see CONTRAINDICATIONS).
+Ergotamine tartrate and caffeine tablets are contraindicated in labor and delivery due to its oxytocic effect which is maximal in the third trimester (see CONTRAINDICATIONS)

-Ergot drugs are known to inhibit prolactin but there are no reports of decreased lactation with ergotamine tartrate and caffeine.
+Ergot drugs are known to inhibit prolactin but there are no reports of decreased lactation with ergotamine tartrate and caffeine tablets.
 Ergotamine is excreted in breast milk and may cause symptoms of vomiting, diarrhea, weak pulse and unstable blood pressure in nursing infants.
-Because of the potential for serious adverse reactions in nursing infants from ergotamine tartrate and caffeine, a decision should be made whether to discontinue nursing or discontinue the drug, taking into account the importance of the drug to the mother.
+Because of the potential for serious adverse reactions in nursing infants from ergotamine tartrate and caffeine tablets, a decision should be made whether to discontinue nursing or discontinue the drug, taking into account the importance of the drug to the mother.

 Safety and effectiveness in pediatric patients have not been established.